 In the Admissions Office’s experience, most students from the UK do not have different or unusual transition issues or special advising needs.
 That said, students can take advantage of the strong support system in place for their academic, personal and social concerns.
-The Advising Programs Office has a very good website including the Advising Matters brochure.
+Full details can be found on the ‘Advising” page of the Harvard College website.

 First-Year (Freshman) Advising

 The goals of first-year advising are to help students make the transition from secondary school to uni, and to help sort out their educational experience.
 All incoming first-year students start out with a network of advisers who serve as the chief initial resources for academic and non-academic advice:

 - First-Year Adviser – may be a faculty member, administrator, or graduate student.
 This person will assist you with many aspects of your academic experience, such as choosing courses, meeting your degree requirements, considering concentration options, or planning for the summer.

 - Resident Dean of First-Year Students – Every first year dormitory is overseen by one of our Resident Deans of First Year (RDFs).
 Members of the Dean of Students Office staff, RDFs take care of the overall well-being of first-year students at Harvard College.